Shabbat Dinner

 Prayer: Blessed are You, Adonai our God, King of the Universe, Who brings forth bread from the earth.

-Note: Bread reminds us of the manna God provided in the desert and the double portion that was given for Shabbat
+Note: Bread reminds us of the manna God provided in the desert and the double portion that was given for Shabbat, as well as the body of Christ broken for us

 Dinner (Teaching and Discussion Time)